-The Town of Palm Beach CCMPs of 1986 and 1998, segmented the Town's shoreline into

-"Reaches" to examine engineering plans for processes.
-For aid of longshore segment of a and impacts, such as littoral transport, etc. Town has divided its distinct Reaches.
-The consistent for the past 25 erosion problems and develop areas with similar coastal understanding, a Reach is a shoreline where influences wind direction, wave energy, mutually interact.
+The Town of Palm Beach CCMPs of 1986 and 1998, segmented the Town's shoreline into "Reaches" to examine erosion problems and develop engineering plans for areas with similar coastal processes.
+For is a longshore segment influences and impacts, energy, littoral transport, Town has divided its distinct Reaches.
+The consistent for the past 25 aid of understanding, a Reach of a shoreline where such as wind direction, wave etc. mutually interact.
 4 The shoreline into eight (8) Reaches have remained years, with slight revisions.

-The1998revisionfrom the southern limitslimitsofPalmBeachTown extended Reach 7Reach8, and nowAs illustrated on Exhibit expanded the Reach concept of the Town to the southern Island.
+The 1998 revision from the southern limits limits of Palm Beach Town extended Reach 7 Reach 8, and now As illustrated on Exhibit expanded the Reach concept of the Town to the southern Island.
 More recently, the into the northern section of includes the Lake Worth Pier.
 8-1.